MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-smb-multichannel.md

 ## Re-enable SMB Multichannel

-If you have disabled SMB Multichannel and wish to re-enable it, use the following procedures.
+If you have disabled SMB Multichannel and want to re-enable it, use the following procedures.

 To re-enable SMB Multichannel on the server side, use the following cmdlet: